Red River (manga): Main

-She is the main character of the story.
+The main character of the story.
 Only fifteen at the start of the series, Yuri is willing to take up any charitable cause.
 As she possesses knowledge far greater than any woman of the time (such as recognition of iron, knowledge of 20th century hygiene and famous war strategies), and often seems to find herself in situations that "prove" she is Ishtar, she is considered to have divine powers and is thought by most to be the living incarnation of the goddess of love and war, Ishtar.
 As such, she is frequently referred to as Yuri Ishtar (ユーリ·イシュタル, Yūri Ishutaru).
 Despite this, Yuri is insecure and a tomboy; she generally prefers to dress in men's clothing for the sake of practicality, much to the consternation and dismay of her handmaids.
 The general opinion holds that she is "not strikingly beautiful" and "possesses little womanly charm" (although through the perseverance of her handmaids, she has sometimes been shown to be transformed into a stunning beauty).
 However, her natural charm, goodness, and selflessness win her the undying affection and loyalty of many people, both Hittites and their enemies.
 She is an accomplished gymnast who learns the arts of sword fighting and archery in order to protect herself and help Kail survive his stepmother's machinations.

 Yuri falls in love with Kail early on in the story.
 Torn between her desire to return to her original time and her love for Kail, which he reciprocates, Yuri ultimately decides to remain in Anatolia forever.
 In a desperate attempt to overthrow Queen Nakia, she raises a private army and unites other factions loyal to her and Kail, and eventually succeeds in deposing Queen Nakia once and for all.
 She marries Kail and ascends to the title of Tawananna, the Hittite Queen.

 Historically speaking, Yuri is most likely based on Puduhepa, the priestess of Ishtar who married King Hattusili III.
 She has been referred to as "one of the most influential women known from the Ancient Near East."
 She played an important role in diplomacy with Egypt and was a co-signatory in the Ulmi-Teshub treaty.